 Research Topic: Global Change Biology, Community Ecology, Fisheries ecology

 About me: Recently completed his PhD in the Department of Biology at Florida International University.
-At Florida International University I investigated how climate disturbance events, such as cold spells, droughts, and tropical cyclones influence consumer mediated ecosystem connectivity between freshwater marshes, estuaries and the marine environment in the Everglades National Park.
-Ultimately, my research aims to link effects of climate disturbance events on ecosystem connectivity to productivity of the coastal fisheries within the Everglades National Park.
+At Florida International University he investigated how climate disturbance events, such as cold spells, droughts, and tropical cyclones influence consumer mediated ecosystem connectivity between freshwater marshes, estuaries and the marine environment in the Everglades National Park.
+Ultimately, his research aimed to link effects of climate disturbance events on ecosystem connectivity to productivity of the coastal fisheries within the Everglades National Park.
+Dr. Boucek went on to a Post-doc position with FWC and is now working with The Bonefish and Tarpon Trust.

 Research Topic: Effects of contaminants on coastal fisheries.